A powerful, heavy, and athletic dog, the Tibetan Mastiff is built to combine strength and agility.

 Find a referral from a trusted dog association.

-Most national associations have a breeder referral program which promotes reputable breeders that are known for safe and ethical practices.
+Most national associations have a breeder referral program that promotes reputable breeders that are known for safe and ethical practices.

 They have the dog’s best interest at heart and are not in it just for the money.
 These organizations have a commitment to uphold the health and longevity of each breed.